Preethi210/Backend-postgres/README.md

 In the project directory, Click on the "DemoAplication".The project gets started

 # To test the API calls
-use Postman to perform operations "POST, PUT, DELETE, GET" Open the browser or Postman and type "http://localhost:8086/students/'enter-specified-endpoint'"
+use Postman to perform operations POST, PUT, DELETE, GET

+Open the browser or Postman and type "http://localhost:8086/students/'enter-specified-endpoint'"